 The Visible Spectrum of Light

-Here is a chart of where the visible spectrum of light falls within the entire electromagnetic spectrum, ranging from harmful gamma rays to harmless AM radio waves.
+Below is a chart showing where the visible spectrum of light falls within the entire electromagnetic spectrum.
+The spectrum ranges from harmful gamma rays to harmless AM radio waves.

 Considering the above spectrum, I first asked myself why there are only seven colors designated within this 300 nm range of visible light.
 Also, if the electromagnetic spectrum is continuous, where do each of the colors begin and end?
 In other words, how can there be such definite boundaries between the colors if the spectrum is continuous?
 I started suspecting that the ROYGBIV that we were all taught as represented by the spectrum below was an artificial construct that did not accurately represent reality.